ArguablyUseful/TRS_extraction/README.md

 constructor -> check signature -> read header -> read sprites ( -> read unpacked or read packed )

 trs_unpacker.jar is a runnable jar from those files

+AFAIK it works for all .trs files (haven't tried on dominion's but it works on all CoE4's.)